davidlj95/ngx/projects/ngx-meta/docs/content/guides/defaults.md

     --8<-- "includes/a17-app-config.md"

 Notice how the [Typescript's `satisfies` operator][typescript-satisfies] helps again ensuring the metadata values JSON matches the expected shape.

-You can use there a combination of global and module specific metadata values [as seen in previous guide](metadata-values-json.md)
+For more information check [metadata values JSON guide](metadata-values-json.md)